 Stretch Your Mind

 I’d like to ask you now to “stretch your mind” a bit.
 Dying to the “old person” or old nature is, in some respects equivalent to the second death, which is the lake of fire.
 How so?
 Do we agree that for believers in Jesus the “old person” is already dead?
 If the old person or the old nature is crucified (see Galatians 2: 20), this crucifying or putting to death is, in a sense, already the second death, or death to death.

 Thus, the concept or principle of a second death is by no means limited to four passages in Revelation; indeed, it is seen in principle throughout the entire Bible.
 Revelation merely concludes, consummates, or sums up the principle.
 The second death can be the lake of fire, but in principle it can also occur as we identify ourselves with the death of Jesus on the cross, put to death the old nature, and rise to new life in him.
-Can it be said—again, in principle—that fire, including the lake of fire, serves merely as a motivator to turn a rebellious person to willfully identify with Jesus’ death on the cross?
+Can it be said—again, in principle—that fire, including the lake of fire, serves merely as a motivator to turn a rebellious person to willfully apply to himself or herself Jesus’ death on the cross?

 Throughout the Bible, we find a principle that the second is always better than the first.
 Consider, for example, the following list: